Uganda is ...

 The people of Uganda are resilient beautiful individuals who value relationships.
 Most adults have seen much devastation throughout their lives having experienced the horrific reign of Idi Amin Dada in the 70's, the devastating results of the AIDs epidemic, and the violence caused by the Civil war with a rebel army the LRA.
-There is a continued culture of poverty, single-parent families, alcoholism, and various false regions promising wealth and health.
+There is a continued culture of poverty, single-parent families, alcoholism, and various false religions promising wealth and health.

-This represents both a great need in Uganda to assist these young people; but also an amazing opportunity to develop and prepare these youth to be the future leaders of Uganda.
+This represents both a great need in Uganda to come alongside the youth; but also an amazing opportunity to develop and prepare them to be the future leaders of Uganda.

 In a developing country it is often hard to get solid data that accurately reflects the reality in rural isolated areas, but a recent study in Uganda suggests that 67% of Ugandans are living in poverty with some living on less than $1.25 USD a day, and others living on less than $2.40 a day.
 If you are the curious sort you may view more statistical data about Uganda Here

 About the Region We Currently Work In: Bundibugyo District (population 265,000) is one of the poorest districts in Uganda, lies squeezed between the Congo (DRC) border and the towering Rwenzori mountain range, effectively isolated from the rest of the world.
 The word Bundibugyo itself means “the end of the road.”
 Geographic isolation and rebel warfare have kept Bundibugyo District underdeveloped compared to the rest of Uganda.

 “African Christianity has established itself as a truly potent force, both on the continent and even on a global level… In many countries, the Church has established itself as the only effective social organization that can bring reconciliation among ethnic groups and cope with many of the economic, health and education challenges in collapsing societies…